drkostas/Youtube-FirstCommentBot/README.md

 pip install -r requirements.txt
 ```

-Create a database named email with the following structure (I suggest using the free-tier Amazon RDS):
+Create a database named **channel** with the following structure (I suggest using the free-tier Amazon RDS):

 	+--------------+--------------+------+-----+
 	| Field        | Type         | Null | Key |